FoilMiser/Dataset_Collector/README.md

 ## Run all pipelines via JupyterLab

-1. Launch JupyterLab from the repository root (WSL or a shell with `bash` available).
+1. Launch JupyterLab from the repository root (Windows, macOS, or Linux; `bash` is optional unless you plan to run shell-based cells).
 2. Open `dataset_collector_run_all_pipelines.ipynb`.
 3. Run the notebook cells in order to execute each `*_pipeline_v2` pipeline sequentially.